bepu/bepuphysics2/Documentation/GettingStarted.md

 The `Simulation` does not do anything fancy internally with temporal accumulation or anything else.
 Each `Timestep` simulates exactly the amount of time specified.

-Examples of other timestepping strategies, like accumulating time and simulating as many Timesteps of a fixed duration as necessary, are shown in [`Demo.Update`](../Demos/Demo.cs#L40).
+Examples of other timestepping strategies, like accumulating time and simulating as many timesteps of a fixed duration as necessary, are shown in [`Demo.Update`](../Demos/Demo.cs#L40).

 It is recommended that the time step duration provided to `Simulation.Timestep` is always the same.
 Wildly varying timesteps can introduce instability.
 One-off changes or gradual changes can work well enough, but try to avoid jumping around constantly.